Integrate Pendo with ThoughtSpot Embed

 • Initialize Pendo with the metadata and key, so that Pendo can track the user and their actions within the embedded app.

-Step 3: Host the script on a public site๐Ÿ”—
+Step 3: Host the script on a public site🔗

-When your integration script is ready, host it on a publicly accessible domain, such as AWS S3, Azure Blob, or a trusted CDN.
+When your integration script is ready, host it on a publicly accessible domain, such as AWS S3, Azure Blob, GitHub, or a trusted CDN.
+The script must be accessible to ThoughtSpot so it can fetch and inject it into the embed iframe.

 Note

-Step 4: Contact ThoughtSpot Support to enable integration๐Ÿ”—
+Step 4: Contact ThoughtSpot Support to enable integration🔗

 Create a ThoughtSpot Support request to enable Pendo integration with your ThoughtSpot Embed.